 As much as is possible try to find out what led to the angry outburst and name the emotion for your child.
 For example: “You are upset your sister took your blocks”

-I find this peacemakers card game quite useful in helping children understand and name emotions.
+I find this My Feelings Card Set quite useful in helping children understand and name emotions.
 It creates awareness about what to expect and how the child can act after a violent episode.

 - Do not shame the child for expressing violently, but reiterate limits